apache/amoro-site/README.md

 ## Relationship to the Apache Amoro Repository

-All markdown pages that are specific to an Amoro version are maintained in the incubator-amoro repository.
-All pages common across all version releases are kept here in the incubator-amoro-site repo.
+All markdown pages that are specific to an Amoro version are maintained in the apache/amoro repository.
+All pages common across all version releases are kept here in the apache/amoro-site repo.

-`apache/incubator-amoro`
+`apache/amoro`
-- The `docs` folder in the [Amoro repository](https://github.com/apache/incubator-amoro) contains all the markdown docs used by the **versioned** docs site.
+- The `docs` folder in the [Amoro repository](https://github.com/apache/amoro) contains all the markdown docs used by the **versioned** docs site.

-`apache/incubator-amoro`
+`apache/amoro-site`
 - The `amoro-docs/content` folder is the target folder when copying the docs over during a version release
 - The `amoro-site/content` folder is where you can find the common markdown files shared across all versions